 Under EU Regulation 261/2004, passengers may be eligible to receive compensation in case of a cancellation or a delay exceeding 3 hours at arrival.
 One of the basic conditions is that their flight was operated by an EU-based carrier.
 How does this work with codesharing?

 Imagine you are flying from New York to London.
 If you usually fly with American Airlines, you may choose to book with them.
 In this case, your operating carrier will be American.
 If the plane arrives in London more than 3 hours behind schedule, under EU rules you will not be eligible for compensation.

 Let’s now look at a similar example-- a codeshare between British Airways and American Airlines, but in this case, the flight is operated by BA.

 You can still book with American to earn some extra miles; however, your operating carrier will be British Airways.
 In this scenario, if your plane arrives with more than a 3-hour delay you would be eligible for compensation.
 The difference is that BA is an EU-carrier and EC261 applies to all of its EU-bound flights.
 What is more, EC261 determines compensation in relation to flight distance, so for a long-haul journey like New York-London, your compensation may reach up to €600.

 Sometimes it may be very difficult to figure out if you are eligible for compensation, especially with codeshare flights.
 Who is responsible, what documentation do you need, which regulation applies?
 Do not panic!

 SkyRefund has a team of travel and legal experts who will help you assert your rights.
 You can start by entering your trip details in our compensation calculator.
-Leave the rest to us.
-We are ready to take your case to court if necessary.
+Then leave the rest to us - we are ready to take your case to court if necessary.

-What is more, we work according to a No win, no fee principle.
+We work according to a No win, no fee principle.
 You do not pay any fees for the processing of your claim.
-Only if we win and you receive the enforced compensation, we will deduct 25% success fee (VAT included).
+Only if we win and you receive the enforced compensation, we will deduct 35% success fee (VAT included).